dacodekid/dacodekid.com/content/gist/business-analysis/glossary.md

 ## P

+### Parametric Estimation

+Parametric Estimation involves the use of statistical modeling to make predictions based on historical data and certain variables.
+In business analysis, this technique is often used for cost and time estimation by using the relationship between variables to calculate the cost or duration.

 ### Pareto Analysis

 Pareto Analysis is a decision-making technique based on the Pareto Principle, which states that approximately 80% of effects come from 20% of causes.
 In business analysis, it can be used to prioritize issues or requirements that will have the most significant impact.